coder787/coin-capture/README.md

 Cryptocurrency portfolio tracker with a unique capture feature.

-My first ever javascript and node project, needs fixing, please feel free to help me!
+My first ever javascript and node project, feel free to comment on what can be done better, thanks!